How I usually end up with empty seats next to me on flights

 SANspotter empty middle seat tips

 The time: 7:21am.
-The place: Amsterdam Schiphol Airport (on easyJet heading to LGW).
-The mood: smug, for scoring yet another empty seat next to me.
+The place: Amsterdam Schiphol Airport (in EasyJet A320 economy heading to LGW).
+The mood: smug, for keeping an eye on the seat map in being ready to bounce at a moments notice.

 If you’re traveling by yourself, you are free to pick and choose the best seat based on how full the flight is (right up until departure time).
 I personally watch the seat map like a hawk for as long as I can, and make as many adjustments as possible to increase my chances of sitting next to an open seat.